ZilverBlade/Shard3D_Engine/README.md

 ### Scripting

 Shard3D supports scripting in both C# and Visual Basic, and you may use them interchangeably.
-C++ Native scripting is also available, but does not have the same flexibility as previously mentined languages, and must be hard-coded in the project.
+C++ Native scripting is also available, but does not have the same flexibility as previously mentioned languages, and must be hard-coded in the project.